Project Administrator Visa Sponsorship Jobs in Hawaii

 Which visa types are most common for project administrator roles in Hawaii?

-The H-1B is the most common visa for project administrator roles in Hawaii when the position requires a bachelor's degree in a specific field such as engineering, construction management, or information technology.
+The H-1B visa is the most common visa for project administrator roles in Hawaii when the position requires a bachelor's degree in a specific field such as engineering, construction management, or information technology.
 Some employers with multinational operations may use L-1B visas for intracompany transfers.
 TN visas are available to Canadian and Mexican nationals in qualifying professional categories that overlap with project management functions.

 Which cities in Hawaii have the most project administrator sponsorship jobs?